botpress/docs/docs/infrastructure/pipeline.md

     }
   ]
 }

 ```

 This simple configuration will activate the pipeline feature.

-> **Note**: Botpress allows pipelines with a maximum of four stages.
+&gt; **Note**: Botpress allows pipelines with a maximum of four stages.
 More than this will result in suboptimal performance of Botpress.

 ### Graphical Interface